The Gift a Year of Reflection offers

 OK, so every year, quarter, month, week, and/or possibly day we have a business goal (at least if you are one of my clients you do)!
 And yet, it is very difficult to fulfill all goals each and every time.
 Don’t worry, it’s alright… it’s what you do about not making a goal that ultimately matters… well, other than accomplishing your goal 🙂

-Did you get snagged by your un-success and miss some business goals?
+Did you get snagged by your un-success

 Are you reflecting on this year’s performance to give